-(2) The Governor in Council may make regulations, or may authorise the aerodrome operator to issue byelaws, to regulate access to and activities at the aerodrome and notice of such regulations or byelaws shall be displayed at the aerodrome.
+(2) The Governor in Council may make regulations, or may authorise the aerodrome operator to issue bye-laws, to regulate access to and activities at the aerodrome, and notice of such regulations or byelaws must be displayed at the aerodrome.

-(3) Any byelaws issued by the aerodrome operator under paragraph (2) may provide that in respect of any contravention thereof the offender shall be liable on conviction to a maximum fine of $\pounds 2,000$, or to a maximum term of imprisonment of six months, or both, as may be prescribed therein.
+(3) Any bye-laws issued by the aerodrome operator under subsection (2) may provide that in respect of any contravention of them the offender is liable on conviction to a maximum fine of $\pounds 2,000$, or to a maximum term of imprisonment of 6 months, or both, as provided in the bye-laws.